 - Complete clinical development of and obtain marketing approval for our EGP-437 Combination Product for the treatment of non-infectious anterior uveitis.
 Currently, we are devoting most of our efforts to completing the clinical development of our EGP-437 Combination Product.
 We are initiating the confirmatory Phase 3 trial evaluating the safety and efficacy of our EGP-437 Combination Product for the treatment of non-infectious anterior uveitis.
-We have begun preparatory work and plan to enroll the first subject by the end of the first quarter of 2015.
-Based on our estimates regarding subject enrollment, we expect to have top-line data for this trial by mid-year 2016.
-We also expect to initiate a separate safety study in early 2015.
-If the results of our confirmatory Phase 3 trial and our separate safety study are favorable, we plan to submit an NDA to the FDA by the end of 2016, and hope to obtain approval of our EGP-437 Combination Product for the treatment of non-infectious anterior uveitis by the end of 2017. - Expand use of our EGP-437 Combination Product for additional ocular indications.
-As an anti-inflammatory agent, our EGP-437 Combination Product has the potential to be used to treat other diseases of the eye that have an inflammatory component, like dry eye, allergic conjunctivitis, scleritis and macular edema.
-We are evaluating these ocular inflammatory diseases to determine which one to pursue in the near future first.
-We expect to have top-line data from at least one Phase 2 proof-of-concept study for an additional indication by the end of 2015. - Maximize commercial potential of our EGP-437 Combination Product.
+We have begun preparatory work and plan to enroll the first subject by the end of the second quarter of 2015.
+Based on our estimates regarding subject enrollment, we expect to have top-line data for this trial by the end of the third quarter of 2016.
+If the results of our confirmatory Phase 3 trial are favorable, we plan to submit an NDA to the FDA by the end of 2016, and hope to obtain approval of our EGP-437 Combination Product for the treatment of non-infectious anterior uveitis by the end of 2017. - Expand use of our EGP-437 Combination Product for additional ocular indications.
+As an anti-inflammatory agent, our EGP-437 Combination Product has the potential to be used to treat other diseases of the eye that have an inflammatory component, like macular edema.
+We are planning on initiating a dose curve trial to determine the optimum dose for back-of-the-eye delivery followed by a Phase 2 proof-of-concept trial for macular edema, a disease affecting the back-of-the-eye.
+We expect to have top-line data from the Phase 2 proof-of-concept trial treating macular edema by the end of 2015. - Maximize commercial potential of our EGP-437 Combination Product.
 We believe that medical specialists in the U.S. who treat anterior uveitis patients are sufficiently concentrated that if our EGP-437 Combination Product receives marketing approval in the U.S., we could effectively promote our EGP-437 Combination Product to these specialists with a specialty sales and marketing group.
-Therefore, we may decide to build our own focused, specialty pharmaceutical sales force in order to commercialize our EGP-437 Combination Product in the U.S. We intend to enter into strategic collaborations for the development and commercialization of our EGP-437 Combination Product outside of the U.S.
+Therefore, we may decide to build our own focused, specialty pharmaceutical sales force in order to commercialize our EGP-437 Combination Product in the U.S. We intend to enter into strategic collaborations for the development and commercialization of our EGP-437 Combination Product outside of the U.S. - Pursue other strategic collaborations.
+We plan to evaluate opportunities to enter into collaborations that may contribute to our ability to advance our drug delivery platform and product candidates and to progress concurrently a range of discovery and development programs.
+We also plan to evaluate opportunities to in-license or acquire the rights to other products, product candidates or technologies for the treatment of eye diseases.